ossf/ai-ml-security/README.md

     * [Meeting Link](https://zoom-lfx.platform.linuxfoundation.org/meeting/99042564666?password=4f479771-1ddf-4345-b005-f11484c40c0d) (you must have a login to [LFX platform](https://lfx.linuxfoundation.org/) to use
     * Every other Wednesday 16:00 UTC Refer to the [OpenSSF calendar](https://openssf.org/getinvolved/)
     * [Meeting Notes](https://docs.google.com/document/d/18oAsfhfKJurH-YTUFe520CAZS3lkORX1WnZmBv4Llkc/edit)

+### Upcoming work

+This WG is currently exploring establishment of an AI Vulnerability Disclosure SIG.
+Please refer to the group's meeting notes for more information.

 ## Related groups and activities